 productivity.
 For most cannabis consumers, Sativas are the perfect choice for artistic inspiration.

 It is also a good aid if you are facing a busy day ahead and need a little push in finishing very important tasks.
 It can enhance the mood.
 That is why it is recommended in the treatment of behavioral disorders such as anxiety, depression, or trauma.
-Sativas are best for daytime consumption because of its stimulating impacts.
+Sativas are best for daytime consumption because of their stimulating impacts.
 Unlike Indicas, Sativa strains are not often used for pain relief because they have a lower CBD ratio.
 The sedative effects are low for this strain.
-Sativa is the best strain for cannabis users who wants to stay mentally focused while enjoying the effects of marijuana.
+Sativa is the best strain for cannabis users who want to stay mentally focused while enjoying the effects of marijuana.

 Sativa side effects